 As I got lost in my thoughts, my mom dropped a plate of pancakes, sausage, bacon, and eggs, soaking in delicious syrup, down on the table, loudly.
 “Here,” she said harshly, and swiftly left the kitchen.

 I sighed angrily.
 I get so tired of her crap.
-I was so glad that today was my last day here.
-I quickly ate my food.
-It was delicious, but I couldn't truly enjoy it with her crazy behavior spoiling what should be a great day for me.
+Good thing today was my last day here.
+Everything was delicious and was finished quickly, but I couldn’t truly enjoy it with her crazy behavior spoiling what should be a great day for me.
 What a way to treat your child on his last day being home.
-Maybe she's just scared, I thought to myself.
+Maybe she’s just scared, I considered.
 After washing my dishes, I sat in the kitchen alone, thinking.
 Shaking.
 Nervous.
 Excited.
 With a deep breath, I left the table and climbed upstairs to my room, stopping in front of my mirror.
 Black jeans, slightly baggy, with a clean, fitted white T-shirt was my attire.
 I was also sporting my favorite Pokemon jacket with the baddest of bad Pokemon on the right breast.
 Mewtwo.
 Oh, how I dream of the day I might meet that very Pokemon.
 Dare I even consider the thought of actually catching one!
 I grabbed my black fitted cap with a red and white Poke Ball design on it and set it on my head backwards.
 The Poke Ball was on the back of the cap, so it seemed it was designed to wear it backwards.
 I felt it would look stupid if the only design on the entire cap was to be on the back of it.
 My right hand reached out for my backpack, but grasped thin air.
-"Huh?"
+“Huh?”
 I looked around my room.
-It wasn't on top of my bed, nor under it.
-It wasn't in my closet, either.
+It wasn’t on top of my bed, nor under it.
+It wasn’t in my closet, either.
 Where in the world is my bag?
 I thought, starting to panic.
-I can't go on my journey without that thing!
+I can’t go on my journey without that thing!
 I was ready to destroy my clean room to find it, my heart beating quicker.

 “Looking for this?”